mliew21396/remote-work/week-3/arrays/README.md

 ## Release 4: Create a pull Request
 Add and commit your changes, then make a pull request to your fork.
 Using the GitHub web interface, merge your pull request into your fork's master branch.

-## Release 5: Read (Optional)
+## Release 5: Read
-If you want to get a head start on the [*Well-Grounded Rubyist*](../Well-Grounded-Rubyist.md) reading, read chapter 9 on "Collection and Container Objects."
-You've already done the Hash reading so you might as well keep going!
+Read chapter 9 in *Well-Grounded Rubyist* on "Collection and Container Objects."